UofT-HPRC/ECE1373_assignment2/README.md

 You can look at the generated slave_axi registers to see which offsets you need to program the control registers.
 For example for the fc look at ./hls_proj/fc_proj/solution1/impl/verilog/fc_layer_CTRL_BUS_s_axi.v

+Remember to create the data (see above)

 Look at the Makefile to see the tests.
-To build for example a sample conv_layer in hardware it is. make
+To build for example a sample conv_layer in hardware it is.
+``make hw_conv_layer``
 ``./hw_conv_layer``

 This writes control registers, copies data into the off-chip memory, starts the application and reads data out.
+Note that with the default batch number and code, this will take about 50 minutes (5 min per batch).

 ## Creating Your Own Application